nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > retrieved from NUSMods using the module code.

 Format: `add module [MODULE_CODE]`
-* `MODULE_CODE` refers to the module code you can find on NUSMods, non case-sensitive
+* `MODULE_CODE` refers to the module code you can find on NUSMods, not case-sensitive
 * only valid module codes found on NUSMods can be entered into `MODULE_CODE`

 Example usage: